iNavFlight/OpenTX-Telemetry-Widget/README.md

 * Crossfire is not fully supported with OpenTX, due to a long-standing OpenTX issue; EdgeTX is recommended for use with Crossfire (and generally).
 * Some telemetry is missing from Crossfire: HDOP, GPS altitude and some secondary flight mode notifications like heading hold
-* Betaflight v4.0.0+ mostly works, except for some GPS and flight mode information which is missing from Betaflight
-* Use the OSD to control VTx band, frequency and power (except for on 2019 series Taranis transmitters, Betaflight's lua script can't run at the same time as INAV Lua Telemetry due to limited transmitter memory)
+* Other Lua scripts may not run at the same time as INAV Lua Telemetry due to limited transmitter resources)

 ## Special Thanks